Zach Daniel

-Zach is a software engineer with ten years of experience with production Elixir applications.
-He is the creator of Ash Framework, a resource-oriented declarative design framework for Elixir, and principal platform engineer at Alembic.
+Zach is a software engineer and leader with ~13 years of experience with production Elixir applications, building large and ambitious software, and scaling software teams.
+He is the creator of Ash Framework, a resource-oriented declarative design framework for Elixir, and VP of Engineering at Remedy Meds.
 He has a passion for declarative design, functional programming, and contributing to the open source community.
 When not programming, he enjoys spending time with his wonderful wife, pets, friends and family.

 At small scale, you can get away with using schedule_at with.
 When you have a large team, millions of jobs per day, hundreds of complex workflows, that approach breaks down.